Mr. Marumakan

 Mr. Marumakan is a 2012 Malayalam-language action comedy film written by the duo Udayakrishna-Siby K. Thomas and directed by Sandhya Mohan.
-The movie stars Dileep in the title role with alongside Sanusha, K. Bhagyaraj, Biju Menon, Khushbu Sundar, and Sheela.
+The movie stars Dileep in the title role with alongside Sanusha, K. Bhagyaraj (in his Malayalam debut), Biju Menon, Khushbu Sundar and Sheela.
 Upon release, the film received positive reviews, and the film was commercial success.

 The film is a remake of the 1989 Telugu film Attaku Yamudu Ammayiki Mogudu.
 Some scenes of the film is borrowed from another Malayalam film Oru Penninte Kadha (1971).
 The film tells the story of three rich arrogant women, Raja Kokila, her adopted daughter Raja Mallika and her daughter Raja Lakshmi who believe that a woman can rule without the help of a man.
 However, the entry of a lawyer named Ashok Raj into their lives forces them to revise their opinions.

 Plot

 The movie is about three wealthy arrogant women Raja Kokila, Raja Mallika and Raja Lakshmi, who all believes that a woman can survive without a husband.

 Their thoughts are changed when a charismatic lawyer named Ashok Chakravarthy marries Raja Lakshmi.
 Into his life, also enters a banker named Balasubramanyam, his father Raja Gopalan Thampi's childhood friend, Lakshmi's father and Mallika's husband.
 The three women's business entity is known as Raja's Groups of company, where Kokila is the chairperson.
 His entry into their family was to unite Balasubrahmanyam and Mallika, who were separated.
 After a bunch of failed attempts, he finally reveals that Mallika is not Kokila's daughter and she was adopted when she was minor.
 He reveals that after the death of Kokila's husband Raja Venkateshwara Chettiyar, a cruel, ruthless businessman and a womaniser, she became the sole owner of Chettiyar's assets and changed her name from Raja Kokila.
 It is also revealed that Mallika's mother was their maid Bhavaniyamma.
 Mallika and Balasubrahmanyam got separated due to Kokila's love and possessiveness towards Mallika and Kokila thought that all the husbands have Chettiyar's cruel behaviour and that made them to get separated.
 The movie ends with the reunion of Raja Mallika with both her husband and mother.